Distract Large Language Models for Automatic Jailbreak Attack: Methods

 However, simply concealing the malicious content into a complex context often results in an excessive fusion of the response with the given context (see the example in Figure~\ref{fig:memory_reframing_example} of the appendix).
 As the generation corresponds to both the main and auxiliary tasks, the responses might reflect unrealistic or meaningless narratives, complicating their identification and evaluation.

 To address this challenge, we propose the memory-reframing mechanism based on the phenomenon of `over-confidence' in language models \citep{miao-etal-2021-prevent,NEURIPS2022_9b6d7202}.
 The over-confidence refers to the phenomenon that language model tends to exhibit a localized focus within their attention mechanisms, prioritizing nearby words and consequently exhibiting a notable deficit in broader context attention.
-This tendency is further amplified in LLMs, especially those inclined to generate lengthy and comprehensive responses \citep{shi2023trusting,liu2023lost,chen2023improving,liu2023instruction}.
+This tendency is further amplified in LLMs, especially those inclined to generate lengthy and comprehensive responses \citep{shi2024trusting,liu2024lost,chen2023improving,liu2023instruction}.
 The proposed memory-reframing mechanism instructs the attacker LLM to generate jailbreak templates that require the target LLM to forget all the main tasks and focus only on the malicious auxiliary task.
 This is implemented by updating the task description in the meta prompt of the attacker LLM with the guideline in the following text box.

 This instruction effectively reframes the memory and attention of the target LLM and focuses on the auxiliary task only.
 In this way, the target model is likely to follow its own partially generated response, adhering to the malicious request.